derekbrokeit/SBM-Spec/README.md

 ---Introduction Text :arrow_down:---

-######The MIS Open Published Interface Design Standards are designed to set a new bar for simplicity and consistency across space manufacturing platforms, while providing you with plug-and-build design and code.

-###For Hardware Designers

-######At Made In Space, we believe that the potential of offworld manufacturing is much larger than the vision of one company.
-One day everything in space will be made in space, but only if we work together to make that reality happen.
-With your help, we can realize the true potential for bringing manufacturing to space.

-The Space-Based Manufacturing Specifications (SBM-Spec) Manual represents over five years of study and and work beyond the state of the art at Made In Space to put the capability of space manufacturing into the hands of developers, designers, businesses, and consumers across the globe.
+######The Space Based Manufacturing Specifications Manual is designed to establish a simple and consistent set of standards for plug-and-play design and code of space-based manufacturing technology.

 As an Open Published format, the contents will be continually evolving.
 We welcome your support in future iterations.
-In the current release we are making available the interface standards for the core aspects for additive manufacturing techniques in space.
+The current release makes available the interface standards for the core aspects for additive manufacturing techniques in space.
 These include; Materials Handling, Materials Processing, and the Manufacturing Environment.

 Each of these aspects contains an assortment of interface descriptions that are open to the community to develop new hardware and software upon.
-We invite you to read through the interface releases and the standards.
-These interfaces is currently in use by the MIS additive manufacturing and recycling programs (3D Print, AMF, R3DO).
+We invite you to read through the interface releases and standards.
+These interfaces are currently in use by the MIS additive manufacturing and recycling programs (3D Print, AMF, R3DO).
 These interfaces are the cornerstone of our plug-and-play technologies, which means that as new technologies are developed by the community they can be infused into current and future space manufacturing platforms.

+##How to Use this Document

+###For Hardware Desigers

+Give an overview of how this guide provides foundational information that new hardware designers can use to extend the current technology.

+###For Software Engineers

+Give an overview of how this guide provides foundational information that software engineers can use to extend the current technology.

+###For Manufacturing Engineers

+Give an overview of how this guide provides foundational information that manufacturers can use to plan builds of hardware designed on the SBM-Spec standards.